Power plant modernisation

 The project achieved financial closure in March 2015, while commissioning is scheduled for mid-2018.
 It is expected to generate up to 700 jobs during the construction phase and up to 40 jobs during the operations phase.

 The project is being developed by Kilpilahti Power Plant, a joint venture (JV) of Neste Oil Corporation (40%), Veolia Group (40%) and Borealis (20%).

 It will be operated and maintained by Veolia Services Suomi Oy, a subsidiary of Veolia, under a 20-year agreement.
 Neste Oil transferred the ownership of the power plant to the JV in March 2015.

-The existing power plant is equipped with two gas and oil boilers, and two steam turbines that were commissioned in 1971, a gas boiler commissioned in 1989, and two gas turbines commissioned in 1989 and 1997 respectively.
+The existing power plant is equipped with two gas and oil boilers as well as two steam turbines that were commissioned in 1971, a gas boiler commissioned in 1989 and two gas turbines commissioned in 1989 and 1997, respectively.

-The project involves the replacement of the facilities commissioned in 1971 by installing a main circulating fluidised bed (CFB) boiler using asphaltene as its main fuel, two oil and gas steam boilers using different gaseous and liquid fuels produced as byproducts from the adjacent facilities of Neste Oil and Borealis, and a new steam turbine.
+The project involves the replacement of the facilities commissioned in 1971 by installing a new steam turbine, a main circulating fluidised bed (CFB) boiler, which will use asphaltene as its main fuel, and two oil and gas steam boilers, which will use different gaseous and liquid fuels produced as byproducts from the adjacent facilities of Neste Oil and Borealis.

-New units of the multi-fuel CHP plant will be constructed adjacent to the existing power plant and share existing fuel supply pipelines, cooling water systems, drainage facilities, the 110kV grid connection network and ancillary facilities.
+New units of the multi-fuel CHP plant will be constructed adjacent to the existing power plant and share existing fuel supply pipelines, cooling water systems, drainage facilities, ancillary facilities and the 110kV grid connection network.

 Compared to existing facilities, the project is expected to reduce carbon dioxide emissions by approximately 20%.
 It will be constructed to comply with the latest environmental regulations, including the European Commission’s Industrial Emissions Directive (IED).